Why Have Gamification in Training Programs

 Through practicing, learners get more than someone instructing how to do this or that.

-“10% of what we learn at work comes out of causes and readings, 20% of what we learn comes out of feedback (for example, colleagues help new employees or boss gives advice) but 70% of what we learn comes from on job work experience = it means practice doing what we supposed to do,” – Leif Sørensen.
+“10% of what we learn at work comes out of causes and readings, 20% of what we learn comes out of feedback (for example, colleagues help new employees or boss gives advice), but 70% of what we learn comes from on job work experience = it means practice doing what we supposed to do,” – Leif Sørensen.

 For employees, it is important to understand the context of training or learning with gamification elements because you need to see where you are now and what you would like to reach – the main result.

-To motivate people and help them to move in the right way, others need to give them choices.
+To motivate people and help them move in the right way, others need to give them choices.
 But these choices are closely connected to the main goal.

-People’s natural desires to socialize, educate, and learn, achieve goals, compete with others, express themselves lead to new learning and training techniques – gamification.
+People’s natural desires to socialize, educate, learn, achieve goals, compete with others, and express themselves lead to new learning and training techniques – gamification.

-Apply the positive impact of gamification on learning, especially corporate learning and you will unlock the door to a whole new level of learning benefits.
+Apply the positive impact of gamification on learning, especially corporate learning, and you will unlock the door to a whole new level of learning benefits.

 Benefits of gamification

-- Learning comes more fun and interactive
+- Learning becomes more fun and interactive